-Clockwise from armchair left: Sofa - Swyft Armchair Pumice, Art - Modern Art Hire, Ceiling Pendent - Etsy (Spuntniklights), Desk lamp - zara Home, Desk - Wayfair (they sell our Swyft products), Desk chair - Huh Store, Rug - Cox & Cox, Paint - little Green Rectory White
+Clockwise from armchair left: Sofa - Swyft Armchair Pumice, Art - Modern Art Hire, Ceiling Pendent - Etsy (Spuntniklights), Desk lamp - Zara Home, Desk - Wayfair, Desk chair - Huh Store, Rug - Cox & Cox, Paint - little Green Rectory White

 - Simple clean lines, no clutter, and mixed textures create an elevated and serene vibe.